Kingdom of Italy (Holy Roman Empire)

-The Kingdom of Italy (Regnum Italiae or Regnum Italicum; Regno d'Italia; Königreich Italien), also called Imperial Italy (Italia Imperiale; Reichsitalien), was one of the constituent kingdoms of the Holy Roman Empire, along with the kingdoms of Germany, Bohemia, and Burgundy.
+The Kingdom of Italy, also called Imperial Italy (Italia Imperiale; Reichsitalien), was one of the constituent kingdoms of the Holy Roman Empire, along with the kingdoms of Germany, Bohemia, and Burgundy.
 It originally comprised large parts of northern and central Italy.
 Its original capital was Pavia until the 11th century.

 Following the fall of the Western Roman Empire in 476 and the brief rule of Odoacer, Italy was ruled by the Ostrogoths and later the Lombards.
 In 773, Charlemagne, the king of the Franks, crossed the Alps and invaded the Lombard kingdom, which encompassed all of Italy except the Duchy of Rome, the Republic of Venice and the Byzantine possessions in the south.
 In June 774, the kingdom collapsed and the Franks became masters of northern Italy.
 The southern areas remained under Lombard control, as the Duchy of Benevento was changed into the independent Principality of Benevento.
 Charlemagne called himself king of the Lombards and in 800 was crowned emperor in Rome.
 Members of the Carolingian dynasty continued to rule Italy until the deposition of Charles the Fat in 887, after which they once briefly regained the throne in 894–896.

 In 951, King Otto I of Germany, already married to Queen Adelaide of Italy, invaded the kingdom and proclaimed himself king.
 Otto defeated the previous king and conquered Pavia in 961, and then continued on to Rome, where he had himself crowned emperor in 962.
 The union of the crowns of Italy and Germany with that of the so-called "Empire of the Romans" proved stable.
 Burgundy was added to this union in 1032, and by the twelfth century the term "Holy Roman Empire" had come into use to describe it.
 The emperor was usually also king of Italy and Germany, although emperors sometimes appointed their heirs to rule in Italy and occasionally the Italian bishops and noblemen elected a king of their own in opposition to that of Germany.
 The absenteeism of the Italian monarch led to the rapid disappearance of a central government in the High Middle Ages, but the idea that Italy was a kingdom within the Empire remained and emperors frequently sought to impose their will on the evolving Italian city-states.
 The resulting wars between Guelphs and Ghibellines, the anti-imperialist and imperialist factions, respectively, were characteristic of Italian politics in the 12th–14th centuries.
 The Lombard League was the most famous example of this situation; though not a declared separatist movement, it openly challenged the emperor's claim to power.